MarkPearlCoZa/Blog_General/_posts/2016-04-20-Team-Notes.md

 > The mood of the orchestra members after a performance says more about how well they did than the mood beforehand.

+#### Need for deviant's on teams ####

+If teams need to stay together to achieve the best performance, how do you prevent them from becoming complacent?

+This is where what I call a deviant comes in.
+Every team needs a deviant, someone who can help the team by challenging the tendency to want too much homogeneity, which can stifle creativity and learning.
+Deviants are the ones who stand back and say, “Well, wait a minute, why are we even doing this at all?

+> Every team needs a deviant, someone who says, “Why are we even doing this at all?”

 #### References ####